Atmosera-CoPilot-Dev/self-paced/csharp/instructions.md

 ## Goals:
 - Use copilot to assist you in writing an interface and coding classes that implement an interface.
+- Explore the use of Copilot to write unit tests for your code.
+- Use XML documentation comments to document your code.

-# Part 1: Modeling Employees
+## Part 1: Modeling Employees

 ### Step 1:
 1. Code a class to represent an `Employee`.